 Published by AK Classics.
 Order through this link or in Spanish at this link.

-Shared Imagination to be listed in the holiday issue of The New York Review of Books!
+Shared Imagination was listed in the holiday issue of The New York Review of Books!

-In December, look for Mary Ann’s book on the Independent Press listing of this venerable and respected literary and review journal.
+Last December, Mary Ann’s book was included on the Independent Press listing of this venerable and respected literary and review journal.
 Available in print and online at https://www.nybooks.com

 Using imagination in Ignatian-style meditation can connect people to the Divine and to each other and can deepen the spiritual experiences of daily life.
 Shared Imagination delves into that notion, offering a creative and experiential channel to the Divine and describing the surprising ways this process can blossom in people’s lives.